-Bali Sruti will address this problem by raising awareness about Indonesia’s new inheritance law.
-This project will entail three key activities:
+Bali Sruti is addressing this problem by raising awareness about Indonesia’s new inheritance law.
+This project entails three key activities:

-Workshop on Balinese Women’s Inheritance Rights, which will convene 50 cultural and religious leaders, participants from the Hindu Woman Organization, academics, lawyers, and the media to discuss the most effective approach for implementing the recommendations of the MDP summit in 2010.
+Workshop on Balinese Women’s Inheritance Rights, which convenes 50 cultural and religious leaders, participants from the Hindu Woman Organization, academics, lawyers, and the media to discuss the most effective approach for implementing the recommendations from the MDP summit in 2010.

 Socialization for Cultural and Religious Leaders.
-Under the supervision of the provincial MDP, cultural and religious leaders will lead district-level socialization workshops for 450 peers in 9 districts.
+Under the supervision of the provincial MDP, cultural and religious leaders are leading district-level socialization workshops for 450 peers in 9 districts.
 This activity aims to effectively implement the new inheritance laws and the recommendations of the 2010 MDP summit using a long-term socialization strategy.

 Community Socialization.
-The program will reach out to the broader community through media platforms such as televised advertisements, print media, and radio spots.
-This phase of the program will also entail creating a “Guidance Book” with information on traditional laws regarding inheritance, marriage, divorce, and the status of unmarried women.
+The program is reaching out to the broader community through media platforms such as televised advertisements, print media, and radio spots.
+This phase of the program also entails creating a “Guidance Book” with information on traditional laws regarding inheritance, marriage, divorce, and the status of unmarried women.

-Through this program, religious and cultural leaders in Bali will gain a better understanding of the new inheritance law, which will translate into greater societal acceptance of women’s property rights as a whole.
-In addition to providing raising awareness among lawyers and law enforcement, outreach activities are expected to reach Banjar leaders at the community level, who play a key role in mediating families’ inheritance process.
-Furthermore, advertisements, printed media, radio spots, and the Guidance Book will also raise awareness among the general population of Bali and provide women with key information for claiming their rights.
+Through this program, religious and cultural leaders in Bali are gaining a better understanding of the new inheritance law, which will translate into greater societal acceptance of women’s property rights as a whole.
+In addition to raising awareness among lawyers and law enforcement, outreach activities are expected to reach Banjar leaders at the community level, who play a key role in mediating families’ inheritance process.
+Furthermore, advertisements, printed media, radio spots, and the Guidance Book are also raising awareness among the general population and provide women with key information for claiming their rights.